Proving a Landlord's Conduct Is Retaliatory

 It is illegal in almost every state for a landlord to retaliate against a tenant for asserting their legal rights.
 This is known as a retaliatory action.

-Under most landlord retaliation statutes, a landlord can't evict, harass, or raise the rent of a tenant for doing something legal.
-A landlord may not like the renter's actions, but they cannot seek revenge.
+Under most state statutes, a landlord cannot evict, harass, or raise the rent of a tenant for doing something legal.
+A landlord may not like the renter's actions, but they cannot seek revenge or retaliate.

 A common retaliation tactic is trying to evict a renter after they complain to a government agency.
 This is called "retaliatory eviction."
 A landlord might also try a rent increase to push out a renter after they request legally required repairs.
 This sometimes is called "retaliatory rent."